Split peas

 Diet Ratings

 Split peas contain approximately 21g net carbs per cooked cup.
-High carbohydrate content makes them unsuitable for ketogenic diets.
+Despite being legumes with some fiber, the net carb content is prohibitively high for keto.

 Whole plant-based legume.
 Excellent protein and fiber source.
 No animal products or derivatives.

-Split peas are high in GOS.
-Monash University testing confirms high-FODMAP status even at modest portions.
+Split peas are high in GOS (galacto-oligosaccharides).
+Monash University testing confirms high FODMAP content at all reasonable serving sizes.

-Excellent DASH food.
-High in fiber, potassium, magnesium, and plant protein.
-Minimal sodium when prepared without salt.
-Strong cardiovascular benefits documented in DASH research.
+Excellent DASH legume.
+High in fiber, potassium, magnesium, and plant-based protein.
+Low sodium when prepared without added salt.
+Strong cardiovascular benefits.

 Excellent protein (16g per cooked cup), very high fiber (16g per cup), low fat, nutrient-dense.
-Naturally soft texture aids digestion.
-Portion-friendly and highly satiating.
-Ideal GLP-1 food.
+Naturally soft texture aids easy digestion.
+Ideal for GLP-1 patients, especially in soups.

 Controversy Index